deapesh/redknot-horseshoecrab-learning/index.md

 - Moonbird: A Year on the Wind with the Great Survivor B95 - [Amazon USA URL](https://a.co/d/bATO9Sl)
 - Crab Moon - [Amazon USA URL](https://a.co/d/j253cT8)
+	- NOTE: the authors of Crab Moon point out their mistake in the book of picking up a Horseshoe crab by the tail.
 - Horseshoe Crabs and Shorebirds: The Story of a Food Web - [Amazon USA URL](https://a.co/d/fN74yml)
 - High Tide for Horseshoe Crabs - https://a.co/d/iUV8sHA